CAAnvitha/FinalDemo/README.md

 - Upload the video which is to be annotated to FinalDemo/Dataset Folder
 - Open FinaliCAN.ipynb file in GoogleColab
 - Run the cells one by one
-> Outputs of ObjectDetection and HOI detection are pickle files ObjectDetection.pkl and HOIDetection.pkl respectively stored in iCAN/demo Folder.Hence to view the genereated outputs we must do the following
+> Outputs of ObjectDetection and HOI detection are pickle files ObjectDetection.pkl and HOIDetection.pkl respectively stored in iCAN/demo Folder.Hence to view the generated outputs we must do the following
 - To view the outputs open FinalDemo.ipynb file inisde iCAN/tools/FinalDemo.ipynb
 - Run the cells one by one
 - Final output which is Annotated Video(.avi format) will be saved in the iCAN/Outputs Folder.